Optimising shadow tomography with generalised measurements

-\begin{example}[Optimal uniform factorised generalised measurements for shadow tomography] We consider a system of $60$ qubits.
-As for the set of observables, we choose $60$ observables which are products of different component observables on single qubits.
-The component observables on single qubits are sampled from (i) the four effects of the tetrahedron measurement as described in Example~\ref{ex:single-qubit-opt}, and (ii) projections randomly distributed according the Haar measure.
+{\it Optimising generalised measurements for many-body systems---} For many qubits, the number of parameters to be optimised in Eq.~\eqref{eq:optim} increases exponentially.
+To simplify, one can assume that for a many-qubit system, the generalised measurement is factorised as a tensor product over the qubits as we discussed above.
+Moreover, if there is no preference among the qubits, one can also assume that, $E^{(1)}=E^{(2)} = \cdots = E^{(n)}$.
+The complexity of the computation under these assumptions is only linear in the number of qubits and the number of observables. \begin{example} {We consider a system of upto $n=64$ qubits.
+We choose $\abs{X}=n$ observables which are products of different component observables on single qubits.
+The component observables on single qubits are randomly distributed according to the Haar measure.
 As the qubits are equivalent, one might anticipate that the optimal factorising measurement for the qubits is similar to those that are optimised separately for each qubit.
 Our simulations confirm this expectation.
-In case (i), we again recover the inverted tetrahedron measurement as the typical optimal choice of measurement, in accordance to Example~\ref{ex:single-qubit-opt} (a).
-In case (ii), we find that the octahedron measurement is almost always found to be very close to optimality, also supported by results in Example~\ref{ex:single-qubit-opt} (b).
+In Fig.~\ref{fig:sic-pauli}d, for small number of qubits ($n \lesssim 10$), the optimiser with $N=6$ and $N=8$ gives significantly lower shadow norms for the choice of tetrahedron or octahedron measurements.
+On the other hand, observe that as the number of qubits increases, the obtained optimal shadow norm converges to that given by the octahedron measurement, pointing to the speciality of the octahedron measurement on qubit-based platforms as we discussed in Example~\ref{ex:single-qubit-opt} (c).} \end{example}